Linuxfabrik/monitoring-plugins/check-plugins/huawei-pacific-node/README.md

                         file=/etc/icinga2/secrets/storage`.
   --scope SCOPE         Huawei OceanStor Pacific API scope.
   --timeout TIMEOUT     Network timeout in seconds.
 Default: 3 (seconds) -u, --url URL         Huawei OceanStor Pacific API URL.
-URL to the endpoint.
   --username USERNAME   Huawei OceanStor Pacific API username.
-Username.
   --warranty-severity {ok,warn,crit,unknown}
                         State to report for a node whose warranty has expired or is about to.
 This is a commercial fact rather than